DeepRank/Deeprank-GNN/paper_pretrained_models/README.md

 `python test.py `

-You can also check Deeprank-GNN documentation on how to [`use-deeprank-gnn-paper-s-pretrained-model`](https://deeprank-gnn.readthedocs.io/en/latest/tutorial.train_model.html#use-deeprank-gnn-paper-s-pretrained-model)
+You can also check Deeprank-GNN documentation: [`use-deeprank-gnn-paper-s-pretrained-model`](https://deeprank-gnn.readthedocs.io/en/latest/tutorial.train_model.html#use-deeprank-gnn-paper-s-pretrained-model)

 The data used to train the model are available on [SBGrid](https://data.sbgrid.org/dataset/843/)

-Further information can be found in the DeepRank-GNN online [documentation](https://deeprank-gnn.readthedocs.io/en/latest/index.html)

 ## Please cite